haddocking/haddocking.github.io/education/HADDOCK-protein-protein-basic-24/index.md

 * S.J. de Vries, M. van Dijk and A.M.J.J.
 Bonvin.
 [The HADDOCK web server for data-driven biomolecular docking.](http://www.nature.com/nprot/journal/v5/n5/abs/nprot.2010.32.html)
 _Nature Protocols_, *5*, 883-897 (2010).
 Download the final author version <a href="http://igitur-archive.library.uu.nl/chem/2011-0314-200252/UUindex.html">here</a>.

+The current version of the webserver and standalone HADDOCK (v2.4) are under beta testing.

 Throughout the tutorial, coloured text will be used to refer to questions or instructions, and/or PyMOL commands.